-[…] Lord God one thousand [six] Hundred & Twentye
+Yeare of Our Lord God one thousand Six Hundred & Twentye

-I Constance Vallor of Docken Field in the p[ar]ish of Frensham in
+I Constante Valler of Docken Feld in the p[ar]ish of Frensham in

 the County of South[ampton] Mayden: being of whole and perfect mind and good

-remembrance laud and prayse be vnto Allmighty God doo make and
+rememberance laud and prayse be vnto Allmighty God doo make and

-Ordaine this my present testament Conserning her in my last
+Ordaine this my present Testament Conserning her in my last

-will in maner and forme Foll[ow]ing that is to saye First I ..
+will in maner and Forme Foll[ow]ing that is to saye Firste I

-[comm]end my soule unto Allmighty God my maker and Redemer
+Comend my soule unto Allmighty God my maker and Redemer

-and my bodie to be buried in the Church or churchyard of Frensham
+and my bodie to be buried in the Chourch or Chourchyard of Frensam

 [illegible] I will and bequeath vnto Elizabeth Ballden the daughter

-[illegible] Ballden of Headley in the County of South[ampton] yeoman the
+of John Ballden of Headley in the County of South[ampton] yeoman the

-[illegible] of Tenne poundes of good and lawfull mony of
+Soume of Tenne Powndes of good and Lawfull mony of

 England to be paid with in one year next after my desease

-[illegible] and bequeath vnto the same Elizabeth Ballden the bed
+[illegible] will and bequeath vnto the same Elizabeth Ballden the bed

-[illegible] and bed stedel and all that belongeth unto him he which I nowe
+and bed steadel and all that belongeth unto him the which I nowe

-[illegible] and also halfe a dousson of puter: Item I will and
+lie in and also halfe a dousson of puter: Itam I will and

 bequeath vnto Perat Balden daughter of the said John Balden

-before named the sume of fore poundes of good and lawfull
+beffore named the some of fowre Powndes of good and Lawfull

-mony of England the which nowe remaineth in her fathers hands
+mony of England the which nowe Remaineth in her Fathers handes

-[illegible] vnto the same perat Ballden my best nife & my beste
+Item I geve vnto the same perat Ballden my best Rufe & my beste

-[illegible] a besome Cloth and my best hate: Item I will and
+[illegible] & a bosome Cloth and my best hate: Item I will and

-bequeath unto Janett Ballden the some of Tenne shillinges
+bequeath vnto Danell Ballden the some of Tenne shillinges

-[illegible] and lawfull moniye of England to be paid by my exector here
+of good and Lawfull moniye of England to be paid by my exector here

-after named w[i]th one year next after my dessease Item I will and
+after named w[i]th in one year next after my dessease Item I will and

-bequeath unto William Ballden the some of Tenne shillings of
+bequeath vnto William Ballden the some of Tenne shillinges of

-[illegible] mony of England to be payd by my as affore
+like Lawfull mony of England to be payd by my Executor as affore

-[illegible] unto the p[ar]ish of Frensham the some of xxv to be payd by [illegible]
+said .
+I geve and bequeath ^ [illeg] [illeg] vnto the p[…] of Frensham the some of xxv to be payd by [illegible]^

-Item I give and bequeath unto Anne Founsome my god dusster
+Item I give and bequeath vnto Anne Hounsome my god daffter

-the some of twenty shillinges of good and lawfull mony of England to be paid
+the some of Twenty shillinges of good & Lawfull mony of England to be paid

-by my executor within one yeare next after my dessease to be employed in her
+by my Executor w[i]thin one yeare nexte after my dessease to be Imployed in her

-behalfe to [ Advantage.
-Item I give unto my god dausster
+behalfe to [missing text] Advantage.
+Item I geve vnto my two god dauffters

-namly John Cassom and Elizabeth Vallor unto either or each of them
+namly John Eassom and Elizabeth Vallor vnto Eather or each of them

-them the some of Five shillinges Item I give unto my god children
+them the some of Five shillinges.
+Item I geve vnto my god Cheldren

-namelye Richard Smeth & Elizabeth Orshart two each of them xijd
+namlye Richard Smeth & Elizabeth Orshout two each of them xijd

-Item I give unto Robert Norris xd to be paid by my executor as affore said
+Item I geve vnto Robert Norris xs to be paid by my executor as affore said

-[illegible] and unto William Vallor of Docken Feld one puter dish and
+Item I geve vnto William Valler of Docken Feld one puter dish and

-[illegible] Item I give unto Elizabeth Soan of Elsted xxd
+[illegible] Item I geve vnto Elizabeth Soan of Elsted xxs &

-…..
-Item I give unto my brother John Vallor xd
+a read peticote Itam I geve vnto my Brother John Valler xs

-[illegible]this my ….. ….. ….
-I make & ordaine Anne wesden my whole
+[illegible]this my pres[…] ….. ….
+I make & ordaine Anne Wesden my whole

-[executor] of this my last will my legicies being paid & my Fenerall expences
+executor of this my last well my legicies being paid & my Fenerall expences

-[illegible] reimbursed the Reasudue I leave to her dis[.……….]
+[illegible] disbursed the Reasudue I leave to her dis[.……….]
 I make and ordaine

-[illegible] of Frensham and Richard Boxwell of headly
+John Apeslie of Frensham and Richard Boxwell of Headly

-[illegible] of …. yeoman to be my oversers and I give to eather of them for their
+in the county of South[ampton] yeoman ^to be my Oversers^ and I geve to eather of them for theare

 paynes iijs iiijd & I utterly revoke and adnulle all and everie other Former

-[illegible] willes legacies bequeathes executors and oversers by me and in any wise
+testamentes willes legacies bequeastes executors and oversears by me and in any wise

 before this time named willed and bequeathed.
-In witness whare of I the
+In witnesse whare of I the

-said Constance Vallor have hereunto set my hand and Seale in the yeares
+said Constant Valler have here vnto set my hand and Seale in the yeares

-of Our Soverayen Lord James by the grace of god King of England Scotland
+of Our Soverayen Lord James by the grace of god Kinge of England Scotland